Sustainable Recycling Industries

 These results have led to the development of a comprehensive approach in the form of the “Sustainable Recycling Industries” (SRI) follow-up programme.
 The development objective of SRI is the sustainable integration and participation of small and medium enterprises from developing and transition countries in the global recycling of secondary resources.
 The Programme organization includes experts in the eld and builds strong local partnerships with governmental organizations, industry and the civil society.

-SRI is funded by the Swiss State Secretariat of Economic Affairs (SECO) and is jointly implemented by the Swiss Federal Laboratories for Materials Science and Technology (Empa), the World Resources Forum (WRF) and ecoinvent through three linked programme components:
+SRI is funded by the Swiss State Secretariat of Economic Affairs (SECO) and is jointly implemented by the Swiss Federal Laboratories for Materials Science and Technology (Empa) and the World Resources Forum (WRF) through two interlinked programme pillars:

 To have a general overview of the SRI Programme, download the SRI flyer.

 SRI implements activities to improve local capacity for sustainable recycling in the Recycling Initiatives project.
 The SRI Roundtable facilitates the consultation for the development of sustainability criteria for secondary raw materials.